NIM4-ASR: Towards Efficient, Robust, and Customizable Real-Time LLM-Based ASR: Methodology

-In contrast, NIM4-ASR adopts the second streaming inference paradigm with incremental context extension tailored for real-time speech interaction.
-The streaming encoder processes incoming speech chunk by chunk and incrementally extends the LLM context without repeatedly re-encoding the entire audio history.
-To support this design, the streaming encoder operates with a chunk size of 640\,ms. Each chunk is encoded immediately and the resulting speech representations are appended to the LLM context through a streaming chunked prefill mechanism.
+NIM4-ASR performs streaming recognition through incremental speech prefill and hypothesis refresh.
+The streaming encoder processes incoming speech with a chunk size of 640\,ms. Each chunk is encoded immediately, and the resulting speech representations are appended to the LLM context through streaming chunked prefill.
 During inference, the encoder caches representations from the previous 4 chunks, allowing the current chunk to attend to a limited left context while avoiding redundant computation over earlier audio segments.
-This design follows a cache-aware streaming strategy, where intermediate representations are reused across chunks rather than recomputed~\citep{noroozi2024stateful}.
-Finally, the LLM decoder performs a single final decoding pass when the voice activity detection (VAD) module detects the end of speech.
-Since the LLM context is incrementally constructed through streaming chunked prefill during speech processing, most KV-cache prefill computation is completed beforehand, allowing the decoder to start generation immediately with minimal additional prefill overhead.
+This design follows a cache-aware streaming strategy in which intermediate representations are reused across chunks rather than recomputed~\citep{noroozi2024stateful}.
+Meanwhile, the speech embeddings are incrementally accumulated in the LLM KV cache, enabling transcription hypotheses to be refreshed without re-prefilling the complete audio history.